lilago/vidgen_igolaizola-vidai/README.md

-# vidai 📹🤖
+# 🎥 vidai 🤖

-**vidai** generates videos using AI.

-This is a CLI tool for [RunwayML](https://runwayml.com/) that adds some extra features on top of it.
+## 🎥 AI Video Generation CLI-Tool 🤖

+### for [RunwayML](https://runwayml.com/) with added ffmpeg edit features to extend & loop.

+### Models support:
+- [x]  Gen2
+- [x]  Gen3
-It now also supports Gen3 and Gen3 Turbo models!
+- [x]  Gen3 Turbo

+---

-> 📢 Connect with us!
-Join our Telegram group for support and collaboration: [t.me/igohub](https://t.me/igohub)
+> 📢 Collab with us!
+[Join our Telegram group](https://t.me/igohub) for contact and support.

+---

 ## 🚀 Features

+- [x] Text2Video & Image2Video
-- Generate videos directly from the command line using a text or image prompt.
+Generate videos directly from the command line using a text or image prompt.

+- [x] Model Support
-- Support for RunwayML Gen-2, Gen3, and Gen3 Turbo models.
+> Support for RunwayML Gen-2, Gen3, and Gen3 Turbo models.

+- [x] Extend Feature
-- Use RunwayML's extend feature to generate longer videos.
+> Use RunwayML's extend feature to generate longer videos.

+- [x] Long Videos
-- Create or extend videos longer than 10 seconds by reusing the last frame of the video as the input for the next generation.
+> Create or extend videos longer than 10 seconds by reusing the last frame of the video as the input for the next generation.

+- [x] Simple Editing
-- Other handy tools to edit videos, like generating loops.
+> Other handy tools to edit videos, like generating loops.

+- [x] Explore Mode
-- Explore mode for unlimited generations (credit mode is used by default).
+> Explore mode for unlimited generations (credit mode is used by default).

+---

 ## 📦 Installation